open-education-api/open-education-api.github.io/technical/data-model.md

 ### Offerings
 Offerings are concrete instances of Educations, taking place at a certain time.
 Offerings come in three forms:
-* ProgramOfferings
+* ProgrammeOfferings
 * CourseOfferings
 * ComponentOfferings

-#### ProgramOffering
+#### ProgrammeOffering
-A ProgramOffering is the concrete offering of a Program in time.
-Persons can be associated with a ProgramOffering through a ProgramOfferingAssociation.
+A ProgrammeOffering is the concrete offering of a Programme in time.
+Persons can be associated with a ProgrammeOffering through a ProgrammeOfferingAssociation.

 #### CourseOffering
 A CourseOffering is the concrete offering of a Course in time.
 Persons can be associated with a CourseOffering through a CourseOfferingAssociation.